mit-enclaves/coremark_enclave/README.md

-# enclave_skeleton
+# CoreMark Enclave

-Simple infrastructure to run an enclave
+Simple port of the [Coremark benchmark](https://github.com/eembc/coremark) to run inside of a Citadel enclave.